Parallel resampling in the particle filter: Introduction

-The resampling step can be encoded by a randomised algorithm $\proc{Ancestors}$ that accepts a vector, $\mathbf{w}_{t-1} \in \mathbb{R}^N$, of particle weights and returns a vector, $\mathbf{a}_t$, of integers between 1 and $N$, where each $a^i_t$ is the index of the particle at time $t - 1$ which is to be the \emph{ancestor} of the $i$th particle at time $t$.
-Alternatively, the resampling step may be encoded by a randomized algorithm $\proc{Offspring}$ that also accepts a vector, $\mathbf{w}_{t-1} \in \mathbb{R}^N$, of particle weights, but instead returns a vector, $\mathbf{o}_t$, of integers between between 0 and $N$, where each $o^i_t$ is the number of \emph{offspring} to be created from the $i$th particle at time $t - 1$ for propagation to time $t$.
-As we shall see, each resampling algorithm more naturally takes one form or the other, and ancestry vectors are readily converted to offspring vectors and vice-versa (\S\ref{sec:auxiliary} provides functions to achieve this).
+In Code \ref{code:smc}, the resampling step is encoded by a randomised algorithm $\proc{Ancestors}$ that accepts a vector $\mathbf{w}_{t-1} \in [0,\infty)^N$ of weights, and returns a vector $\mathbf{a}_t \in \{1,\ldots,N\}^N$, where each $a^i_t$ is the index of the particle at time $t - 1$ which is to be the \emph{ancestor} of the $i$th particle at time $t$.
+Alternatively, the resampling step may be encoded by a randomised algorithm $\proc{Offspring}$ that also accepts a vector $\mathbf{w}_{t-1} \in [0,\infty)^N$ of particle weights, but instead returns a vector $\mathbf{o}_t \in \{0,\ldots,N\}^N$, where each $o^i_t$ is the number of \emph{offspring} to be created from the $i$th particle at time $t - 1$ for propagation to time $t$.
+Ancestry vectors are readily converted to offspring vectors and vice-versa (Appendix \ref{sec:auxiliary} provides functions to achieve this).

-Following the resampling step is the propagation step.
-In the implementation of this there are two options in arranging memory.
-The first is to have an \emph{input} buffer holding the particles at time $t - 1$, and a separate \emph{output} buffer into which to write the propagated particles at time $t$.
-The second is to work \emph{in-place}, reading and writing particles from and to the same buffer.
-The second option is more memory efficient by a factor of two (for a fixed number of particles), but places more stringent conditions on the output of the resampling algorithm.
-It is sufficient that the ancestry vector, $\mathbf{a}_t$, satisfies $\forall i \in \{1,\ldots,N\}$:

-With this, it is possible to insert a copy step immediately before each propagation step, setting $\mathbf{x}_{t-1}^i \leftarrow \mathbf{x}_{t-1}^{a_t^i}$ for all $i = 1,\ldots,N$, but $a_t^i \neq i$.
-Each particle can then be propagated in-place by reading from and writing to the same buffer.
-Importantly, (\ref{eqn:predicate}) ensures that the copies can be done concurrently without read and write conflicts, as each particle is either read from or written to, but not both.
-The focus of this work is on this in-place mode, such that algorithms are timed up to the delivery of an ancestry vector that satisfies (\ref{eqn:predicate}).
-We also present auxiliary functions for the permutation of arbitrary ancestry vectors to achieve this.